aiman-al-masoud/noadpad/README.md

 # noadpadlight

-There are generally 3 kinds of Andoroid notepad app:
+There are generally 3 kinds of Andoroid notepad apps:

 * the paid and awesome
 * the free and awesome, but with ads to spoil the day